Project size: 735 sq.m

 The location of the project site next to a major thoroughfare and lush streetscape presents conflicting design opportunities and problems simultaneously for the two houses design.
 On one hand, a full height glazing envelop will allow unobstructed “free” views of the lush streetscape to complement the limited greenery space within the residential site.
 On the other hand, doing so will result in privacy and solar heat gain problems for the residents.

-A simple palette of louvre modules with different densities is used repeatedly with a simple multiplication rule to generate the overall varied louvre density pattern.
+A basic palette of louvre modules with different densities is used repeatedly with a simple multiplication rule to generate the overall density pattern.
 This is to achieve greater economies of scale of fabrication and simplicity of installation and keeping to the idea of using a simple design means to transform conflicting site opportunities and problems into a resource for enhancing the houses design and users’ experience.